wwwlll2001/ledger/README.md

 3. **Modify docker-compose parameters**:

-    Open the docker-compose.yml, you need to replace the ${YOUR_HOST_IP} to the ip of your machine which will run leger
+    Open the docker-compose.yml, you need to replace the ${YOUR_HOST_IP} to the ip of your machine which will run ledger

 4. **Run docker-compose to launch the runtime environment**: